ChiefMedia/mintMeasureColab/README.md

 1. Header row must be the first row in the file.
 2. All "pretty" formatting must be removed, i.e. file must contain only the data, with no whitespace columns on any side.
+3. POTENTIAL BUG: All national media must have a dma_code field value of '999'.
+In the current iteration of this script, no spots are national so this isn't accounted for anywhere.
+Should this become the case, this will need to be handled in under the appropriate data augmentation section (probably in the market-level files vs the individual station files).
 3. POTENTIAL BUG: For market (multiple station) files, the format is a mess.
 To make the cleaning work for the most part, the length column ends up getting removed.
 As such, the length is added with a hard-coded value of 30, having looked at the